thejud/text-processing-cookbook/docs/_sources/solutions.md.txt

 2024-09-03 146174053 data/class=3002/user=aaa/date=2024-09-02/part-00001
 ```

-I wanted to see the first and last dates available, and have a rough idea if
+I wanted to see the first and last dates available for each event code and
-there were any big gaps by counting the number of dates between the first and last.
+user, and have a rough idea if there were any big gaps by counting the number
+of dates between the first and last.

-Here's the abbreviated output, with the user, event class, first and last date and count of files.
+Here's the first few rows of  output, with the user, event class, first and
+last date, and count of files.

 ```
 user=aaa  class=1007    date=2024-09-05  date=2024-10-05  31